nginnever/ippm/README.md

 DESCRIPTION

-ippm publish looks in the current directory (optionally provide a different directort) for a package.json file.
+ippm publish looks in the current directory (optionally provide a different directory) for a package.json file.
 It will hash the directory and publish the version number with the hash and package name in the smart contract registry
 ```